Aug 07, 2026

 Conclusion

-Will I lose strength if I stop taking creatine?
+Will I get weaker if I stop taking it?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.